Directed Evolution

 Every year we come up with an interesting and ambitious project in the area of directed evolution.
 Together as a team, we brainstorm ideas, design experiments, and execute them.
 We also secure funding, reach out to professors and companies for scientific support, and do whatever else is necessary to complete the project successfully.
 At the end, we present our results at an International Directed Evolution Competition.

 For example, our team in 2023 used Directed Evolution to engineer pathogen immunity in plants, while in 2024 we leveraged cutting-edge approaches to engineer targeted protein degradation tools.
-Both times, our results were well-received, earning us gold medals and multiple awards at iDEC festivals.
-This year, we’re eager to assemble another team and replicate our past successes.
+Both times, our results were well-received, earning us gold medals and multiple awards at the iDEC festival.
+This year, we’re eager to assemble another team and build on our past success.

 Topic for 2025 - Stay tuned

-We are still brainstorming potential project directions for Evolution Suisse 2025 and will update this section in the near future.
-However, the specifics regarding the topic and implementation will be in the hands of the new team,
+We are still brainstorming potential project directions for Evolution Suisse 2025 and will update this section soon.
+However, the new team will handle the specifics regarding the topic and implementation.

 Recruiting: Core Team Members for 2025 team